 What he means is you need to reverse-engineer how you sell something to focus on the needs first, rather than the product.
 That’s easier said than done – especially if the product or solution is close to your heart.
 Obviously, you want to shout about it.

 Failing to lead with the problem first, and the need to solve it, is like giving your prospect the answer, without asking them the question.
 So, here are a few top tips on how to truly put the issue before the solution.

 Giving the problem the right air time

 If you think a few sentences at the start of your pitch is enough, think again.
-Some salespeople add a sentence or two to perfectly lead into the product sell and believe that’s pain-based selling.
+Some salespeople add a sentence or two to perfectly lead into the product sell, and believe that’s pain-based selling.
 It’s not.
 It’s a false economy.
-And it’s the opposite to what Steve Jobs said.
+And it’s the opposite of what Steve Jobs said.

 The problem part, therefore, needs to be powerful.
 And it needs to be contextualised to the company.
 Remember, your prospect will feel the pains specifically, with a particular end-goal in mind.

 - Functional – ‘I need to improve the speed of this car.’

 - Emotional – ‘I need to feel like a leader in my business.’